Department of International Business

 Point 03

-A foreign exchange program for all students polishes language skills and provides international business exposure
+A foreign exchange program for all second-year students polishes language skills and provides international business exposure

-As a rule, all students study abroad during their second year, heading to approximately eighteen partner schools in countries stretching from Europe and the United States to Asia.
-It’s an opportunity for dynamic, first-hand learning about international business through market studies on a different theme at each school.
-On returning, students prepare and present reports on their findings.
+As a rule, all students study abroad, heading to approximately eighteen partner schools in regions ranging from Europe and the United States to Asia.
+This is an opportunity for dynamic, first-hand learning about international business through market studies on a different theme at each partner school.
+When they return to Japan, the students prepare and present reports on their findings.

 Point 04